ctrlrsf/pinglist/README.md

 - Monitor uptime and latency of many hosts (10s, 100s)
 - Primarily ICMP ping based monitoring
 - Support adding and removing hosts via simple web UI
+- Keep history of status and latency of hosts for charting
-- Web UI will show auto updating status of hosts
+- Web UI will show auto updating status of hosts and history graphs